 If the Master VFD senses that system pressure cannot be maintained, it will call for a Slave VFD by closing a relay on the control terminal.
-SD Series drives can control up to two auxiliary VFDs.

 In Multiplex control, the Master VFD might not always be the drive that is operating.
 The point of a multiplex system is to rotate the use of each available VFD.
 This is done so that a single drive or pump does not degrade at a faster rate than other drives or pumps in that system.
 The Master VFD will decide when to stage or de-stage a VFD.
 The first pump to be staged in, and the last pump to be de-staged, is called the Primary VFD.